 Dumbbell Lunges

-If you want to work more of your bum and back of the legs, then hinge forward slightly with the torso when performing the lunge.
+If you want to work more of your bum and back of your legs, then hinge forward slightly with the torso when performing the lunge.
 If you want to work on your quadriceps or front of the legs, remain more upright.

 To perform: